Airbrush: Trigger action

-Most airbrushes can be grouped into two types: Single-action or double-action.
+Most airbrushes can be grouped into two types of trigger action: Single-action or double-action.

-The simplest airbrushes work with a single-action mechanism, where the depression of the trigger actuates air flow through the airbrush.
+The simplest airbrushes work with a single-action mechanism, where the depression of the trigger actuates air flow through the airbrush, immediately outputting paint.
 The airbrush's color flow and spray pattern are adjusted separately from the trigger action.
 This is done through an adjustment of the airbrush's needle placement within its paint tip, by the turning of the paint tip on an external mix airbrush (Badger 350 or Paasche Model H are good examples of single-action external mix airbrushes) or the turning of a needle setting dial on an internal mix airbrush (Badger 200 or Iwata SAR are good examples of single-action internal mix airbrushes).
 The color volume and spray pattern are maintained at a fixed level until the airbrush user re-adjusts the setting.
-Single-action airbrushes are simpler to use and are generally less expensive, but they present limitations in applications in which the user wishes to do something more artistic than simply apply a good, uniform coat of color.
+Adjusting the color volume and spray pattern while painting is possible, but not by design.
+Single-action airbrushes are simpler to use and are generally less expensive, but they present limitations in applications in which the user wishes to do something more artistic than simply apply a large, uniform coat of color.

-Dual-action or double-action airbrushes enable the simultaneous adjustment of both air and color at the trigger, by allowing the user to actuate air by depressing the trigger and simultaneously adjust color by rocking the trigger back and forth.
+Dual-action (or double-action) airbrushes enable the simultaneous adjustment of both air and color at the trigger, by allowing the user to actuate air by depressing the trigger and simultaneously adjust color and spray pattern by rocking the trigger back and forth.
 This ability to adjust color flow while spraying the airbrush, coupled with the user's adjustment of distance from the painting surface allows for the variation of fine to wide lines without stopping to re-adjust the spray pattern (as is necessary with a single-action airbrush).
 This allows for greater spray control and enables a wider variety of artistic effects.
 The use of this type of airbrush requires practice to achieve proficiency, both with triggering technique and control.
 The effort is worthwhile, as airbrushing offers greater artistic versatility.
 Dual-action airbrushes (Badger Patriot 105, Paasche VL, Iwata CM-C are all good examples of dual-action airbrushes) are of a more sophisticated design model than single-action airbrushes, which tends to make them the more expensive of the two.